pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The frequency of saving a restart pickle file is determined by the `save_restart` interval as described above.
 Remark that it is only useful to save the restart pickle file, when the solver data are saved as well.
+Therefore, the `save_restart` parameter is transferred automatically to the solver wrappers.

+If `save_results` is non-zero, a save of restart information also triggers the saving of the [results pickle file](#save-results), to avoid discontinuity of this file.

 ### Performing restart
 To restart a case, `timestep_start` has to be a positive integer above zero.